philpagel/debian-headless/README.md

 the correct image filenames.

-`ARCH` indicates the target processor architecture – `amd64` or `i386` (other architectrues liek AMD are not supported).
+`ARCH` indicates the target processor architecture – `amd64` or `i386` (other architectures like AMD are not supported).
 This variable is used to construct the correct Debian image name, identify the installation folder in the image (`install.amd`) and download the correct preseeding example file for your OS version. `LABEL` is the CD volume label and `USBDEV` is the device that